-During 1908 Joseph married Elizabeth Ann Williams aged 19.
+During 1908 Joseph married Elizabeth Ann Jones aged 19.
 The 1911 Census states that they lived in River View, Bagillt, Flintshire.
-He was now employed at Bettisfield Colliery, Bagillt, Flintshire as a Shunter.
+He was employed at Bettisfield Colliery, Bagillt, Flintshire as a Shunter.
 They had a son also named Joseph Edward Jones aged 2 months.
 Some time after this they moved house again to 10 Conways Row, Bagillt, Flintshire.

 It is not known when Joseph Edward Jones enlisted but we do know that he arrived in France with the Battalion on Thursday 2 December 1915.
 He served in that theatre of war for sometime.
 On Thursday 3 May 1917, he with other troops, boarded the SS Transylvania at Marseille for Alexandria, Egypt.
 At 10 am on Friday 4 May 1917, the ship was struck by a torpedo fired by U Boat U-63 under the command of Otto Schultz.
 Joseph along with many others was killed.
+He has no known grave but he is listed on the Savona Memorial in Italy.

 There is a Flintshire Roll of Honour Card for Joseph Edward Jones at the County Archives Office, Hawarden, which was completed on 9 September 1919 by Lizzie Ann Bennett, Joseph’s wife who had now re-married.